aisleron/aisleron.docs/docs/documentation/manage-shops.md

 On the *Add Shop* page, enter a the following details:
 * **Shop Name**: Enter a unique name for the new shop.
 If the shop name already exists, you will not be allowed to save the shop.
 * **Pin Shop to Drawer**: Toggle whether to pin or unpin a shop on the navigation drawer.
+* **Show Products in the 'No Aisle' section**: Toggle whether to display the default *No Aisle* section in a shop.
+Hiding this section will also hide any products not allocated to a specific aisle in the current shop.
+The default aisle and its products will still show in search results.

 Tap *Save* in the top right corner to save the shop.
 Once saved, the shop will be available in *All Shops*, and, if pinned, under the *Shops* section in the navigation drawer.